-The Christian’s testimony will cause him enough suffering, why should the Christian add to his misery by disobeying government?
-It is interesting that Peter uses this argument in a book that argues the reasons for Christian suffering.
+The Christian’s testimony will cause him enough suffering; why should the Christian add to his misery by disobeying the government?
+Interestingly, Peter uses this argument in a book that argues the reasons for Christian suffering.
 One cause of Christian suffering is persecution from the government.

 God placed human government as an authority in our lives.